blitline-dev/simple_blitline_node/README.md

-Blitline_Node
+Simple Blitline_Node
 ========
-This is a thin wrapper around the blitline web service.
+This is a EVEN THINNER wrapper around the blitline web service.
 Blitline provides a simple web based image processing service.

 You must first have a Blitline.com account to successfully use the gem.
 You can obtain one (free and without obligation, not even an email address) by going to http://www.blitline.com